Frequently Asked Questions

 I don’t live in the United States.
 Can I still be a Saylor Academy student?
 TOP

 Yes, absolutely!
 The only requirements to be a Saylor Academy student are to have access to a computer with Internet and to have competency in the English language.

 Where can I find more information on being a Saylor Academy student?
 TOP

 Our Student Handbook is designed to give students a clear understanding of Saylor Academy and its offerings.
 It also clarifies various privileges and responsibilities that you can expect as a Saylor Academy student.
 You can find a copy of the Student Handbook here.

 In our Student Handbook, you’ll find that we have a Community Code of Conduct and an Academic Code of Conduct, which read:

 Community Code of Conduct

-The Saylor Foundation values highly freedom of expression and diversity of opinion
+The Saylor Academy values highly freedom of expression and diversity of opinion

 when exercised in conjunction with civility and respect for others.
 The Saylor